choreboy17240/Smart-Charger-Software/src/README.md

 Software support for the STM32-based intelligent battery charger/control module.

+### Build Instructions

+Build as an Arduino application using the `stm32duino` framework under PlatformIO.
+Comprehensive support for compiling, debugging and flashing the target device using the ST-Link/V2 probe are provided under PlatformIO.

 ### Concept of Operation

 From a high-level the sequence of operations performed the charger after